Open-Systems-Pharmacology/Qualification-HI/Qualification/Input/Content/Omeprazole_healthy.md

 #### Oral model

 The healthy PBPK model development was based on multiple oral PK studies described in the OSP omeprazole report (48) and by Kanacher, Lindauer (49).
-Absorption parameters in the oral model included omeprazole capsule described by a Weibull distribution with dissolution half-timee of 41.65 min, lag time of 30 min, and shape 1.02.
+Absorption parameters in the oral model included omeprazole capsule described by a Weibull distribution with dissolution half-time of 41.65 min, lag time of 30 min, and shape 1.02.